 - Luggage will be stored in secure office & you can repack in soft-side bag (ours or yours) for your trip in motorized canoe to the lodge

-- All canoes have sun canopy, bench seats & life jackets
+- All canoes have sun canopy & life jackets

-- Flights are in and out or Puerto Maldonado served by 3 airlines (AVIANCA, STAR PERU and LATAM)
+- Flights are in and out or Puerto Maldonado served by 2 airlines (AVIANCA and LATAM)